 - 8. A number of changes have been made across the grants provided to support local government.
 The headline increase of 10% in RSG has been offset by changes in other grant schemes such as New Homes Bonus.
-These reductions have been supplemented by the introduction of a one-off grant to ensure all Authorities (mainly Districts) received a minimum 3% uplift in Core Spending Power.
+The reduction in NHB for 2023/24 is a direct result of the slow growth in new housing compared to other Authorities as Pendle's net additions in housing stock was the 18th lowest out of 20th statistical neighbours. - These reductions have been supplemented by the introduction of a one-off grant to ensure all Authorities (mainly Districts) received a minimum 3% uplift in Core Spending Power.
 Pendle's allocation is £0.412m.
-The MTFF assumed that this will NOT be carried forward in to future years. - 9.
+The MTFF assumed that this will NOT be carried forward in to future years. - 10.
 Overall PBC core government grant has increased by £0.059m from 2023/24 to 2023/24.
 However, when compared on a like for like for like basis and excluding the new burdens RSG, grant has fallen by £0.073m.